• Skip to primary navigation

 • In our hometown and community, we are allowed to eat semolina or sooji rava on fasting days.
 You can also substitute semolina with varai ( barnyard millet or sama ke chawal)

 • Grease idli molds with oil.
-You do not have to grease khotte or moode.

-• Arrange kotte, moode, and idli molds in your IP.
+• Arrange dli molds in your IP.

 • After the cooking time is done, let this sit for 5 minutes before removing it from the IP.
 Insert a toothpick, and it should come out clean at this point.
 If not, steam for another 2 to 3 minutes.